 Ruggedized for Mobility at the Tactical Edge

-REDCOM Sigma XRI is built to maintain communications on-the-move.
-Sigma on XRI can be carried in a rucksack and deployed into any communications infrastructure.
+The XRI-400 is built to maintain communications on-the-move.
+The XRI-400 can be carried in a rucksack and deployed into any communications infrastructure.
 Warfighters can mount the XRI permanently or temporarily in a vehicle for dismounted troops or carried to an ad-hoc or permanent communications center for integration into IP, satellite, HF, or other extended nets.
 In any case, the XRI is light enough for a pack and is MIL-STD tested for temperature, altitude, shock, and vibration.

 Ease of use in tactical environments

 In the chaos of the battlefield or an emergency event, users cannot be fumbling with technology.
 The graphical user interface (GUI) on REDCOM Sigma software powering our C2 and radio gateway platform is intuitive and easy to use.
 Incidental users or administrators can be trained in minutes, so warfighters and public safety personnel can operate REDCOM technology without the need for field service reps or IT experts.